Daxter100/ruswem/README.md

 # ruswep
-Rust sweeper migration.
+Rust sweeper migration, from trashpysweeper.
 To learn.